Arrays & Floats

 Write the minimal amount of code for the test to run

-By running the test, checking the error and fixing them, you should now have a file named average.rb with contents like this:
+Solve the error messages until the test fails without errors.
+By doing this you should now have a file named statistics_calculator.rb with contents like this:

 def sum(numbers)